nasa/oceandata-notebooks/book/notebooks/oci/oci_data_visualization.md

 - How to create a quick global map from OCI data
 - How to clean up your OCI dataset for visualizing
-- How to create a quick plot for a transect
+- How to create a quick plot for a "transect"
 - How to interpolate the data
 - How to create an multi-variable RGB map with two datasets
 - Plot a timeline of the plankton types for a region of interest